mvolkmann/blog/src/z.md

 A better alternative is to use {% aTargetBlank "https://github.com/BurntSushi/ripgrep", "ripgrep" %}.
-This page contains installation instructions for Linux, macOS, and Windows.
+This link contains installation instructions for Linux, macOS, and Windows.

 Ripgrep is implemented in Rust and is very fast.

-The equivalent of the `find` command above is `rg --type=js 'some text'
+The equivalent of the `find` command above is `rg --type=js 'some text'`.

 The paths to files that contain the text are displayed in purple.
 Matching line numbers are displayed in green.